lewis-hue/LLMs-and-RAG/README.md

     except Exception as e:
         logging.getLogger(__name__).error(f"Chat error: {e}")
         return jsonify({'error': 'An internal error occurred.'}), 500

-3. Frontend Code (chat.js)
+**3. Frontend Code (chat.js)**
 The frontend is built for a responsive and engaging user experience.
 The chat.js file manages all chat-specific logic, cleanly separating it from the rest of the site's functionality.

-JavaScript

 // /static/js/chat.js
 (() => {